 Before any food additive is permitted to be used in foods sold in Canada, it is evaluated by Health Canada scientists to determine that it is safe, and achieves its intended purpose.
-Permitted food additives are listed under Division 16 of the Food and Drug Regulations.
+Food additives are regulated in Canada under the Food and Drug Regulations and associated Marketing Authorizations (MAs).
+Approved food additives and their permitted conditions of use are set out in the Lists of Permitted Food Additives that are incorporated by reference in the MAs.

 Currently the following sugar alcohols are permitted for use as food additives in Canada: hydrogenated starch hydrolysates, isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol, sorbitol syrup, xylitol and erythritol.